withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 ## VuePress vs. Astro

-[VuePress](https://vuepress.vuejs.org/guide/) is a popular documentation website builder.
+[VuePress](https://vuepress.vuejs.org/guide/) is a popular documentation website builder from the creators of Vue.js.
 VuePress uses Vue.js to generate your website UI while Astro supports React, Vue.js, Svelte, and raw HTML templating.

-VuePress was designed to build documentation websites and has some built-in, documentation-specific website features that Astro does not.
+VuePress was designed for documentation websites and has some built-in, documentation-specific website features that Astro does not support out of the box.
 Instead, Astro offers documentation-specific features through an official [`docs`](https://github.com/snowpackjs/astro/tree/main/examples/docs) theme that you can use for your site.
 This website was built using that template!

+Evan You (creator of Vue.js) is currently working on a new version of Vuepress called [VitePress.](https://vitepress.vuejs.org/).
+If you want a modern alternative to VuePress, [check out Evan's post](https://github.com/snowpackjs/astro/issues/1159#issue-974035962) on why VitePress may be a better option.

 #### Comparing VuePress vs. Astro Performance